-We value people: committed to finding a sponsor for every student in Jeannette.
-Each student has one sponsor, and we encourage sponsors to develop a meaningful relationship.
+We value people: committed to finding a sponsor for every student at St. Marc’s School.
+Each student has one sponsor, and we encourage sponsors to develop a meaningful relationship through prayer and correspondence.

 We use our time, talents: committed to providing basic health care at St. Marc’s Clinic.
 The Haitian nurses and health care workers provide medicine, care and education to the community daily.
-Visiting American humanitarians provide additional services including medical, construction, teacher education, and community building.
+Visiting guests from the United States share worship, talents and relationship with families in the village.

 We are stewards of our resources: committed to being financially accountable.
 We take our role of stewardship seriously and promise to keep administrative costs as low as possible.
 We have audits of our finances done annually.